Important

 2. human rights laws, designed to protect everybody

 Those laws are all different.
 But they’re all intended to protect against harassment on the basis of sex, sexual orientation, gender identity and gender expression.
+And yes, all four of those attributes matter in Canada, everywhere in the country.
+Decades ago, the laws only prohibited sexual harassment on the basis of sex, but later sexual orientation was added, and then gender identity and gender expression as well.

-And as they interpret the laws, judges generally ask the same types of questions.
+As they interpret the laws, judges generally ask the same types of questions.

 Did the harassment happen on the basis of your sex, sexual orientation, gender identity, or gender expression?